titanml/takeoff-community/README.md

 ```
 iris takeoff --model tiiuae/falcon-7b-instruct --device cpu --port 8000
 ```
+You'll be prompted to login.
 To run with GPU access, add `--device cuda` instead.

 To experiment with the resulting server, navigate to http://localhost:8000/demos/playground, or http://localhost:8000/demos/chat.
 To see docs on how to query the model, navigate to http://localhost:8000/docs